webian-dart/web/README.md

 ### Resolve and reject the request

 In all interceptors, you can interfere with their execution flow.
 If you want to resolve the request/response with some custom data，you can return a `Response` object or return `web.resolve(data)`.
-If you want to reject the request/response with a error message, you can return a `WebError` object or return `web.reject(errMsg)` .
+If you want to reject the request/response with a error message, you can return a `Fault` object or return `web.reject(errMsg)` .

 ```dart
 web.interceptors.add(InterceptorsWrapper(